Commonly used abbreviation when referring to the all-important science of aerodynamics.

 A driver out brakes an opponent on the inside of a turn and makes a pass.

 This French term meaning grand prize is widely used to refer to a race.
 At one time in racing, it was used exclusively for a series' grand finale, usually the most important race.

-The green flag is used by the starter to signal drivers that the race is under way, either at the start of the event or at the conclusion of a full-course yellow flag condition.
+The green flag is used by the starter to signal drivers that the race is underway, either at the start of the event or after a full-course yellow flag condition.
 Green flags are used by corner workers on road courses to let drivers know that they have passed beyond a yellow flag area and may resume passing.

 A track that has little or no rubber on it from previous races.
 A green track is a bad condition that allows little or no traction for a race car.